-Written for Kion by Kelsey Hess, CTNC

 - Struggle with infertility, irregular periods, or amenorrhea (unless associated with PCOS or obesity, in which case fasting may benefit)

-The following groups of women should definitely avoid regular extended fasting (no more than 12 hours), and would be better of focusing on getting in a surplus of calories and nutrients:
+The following groups of women should definitely avoid regular extended fasting (more than 12-14 hours), and should instead focus on getting in a surplus of calories and nutrients:

 - Young women and teens

 - Women planning for pregnancy

 - Females with a history of eating disorders

 Additionally, if you currently practice any form of regular fasting and have experienced any of the following, you may want to consider a different approach (check out Part 2 of this series for tips):